Chicken Tamales

 tomatillos, onion, oregano in a pitcher blender.
 Cilantro in the background

 Pour 1 tsp olive oil into a medium-size pot and add the salsa from the blender.
-Cook for 10-15 minutes until the salsa changes color from bright green to olive green.
+Cook for 10-15 minutes over medium-heat until the salsa changes color from bright green to olive green.

-Shred the cooked chicken, add to the pot with the salsa and mix with a spoon.
+Add the shredded chicken mix with a spoon.
 Set aside.

-Place lard in a mixer bowl and beat until very soft and creamy, approximately 5-7 minutes.
+Place lard in a mixer bowl and beat, at medium speed, with the paddle attachment (if your mixer has one) until very soft and creamy, approximately 5-7 minutes.

 soften lard in a glass bowl